128technology/docs/docs/intro_installation.md

 The 128T routing software supports CentOS 7.5 as its underlying operating system.

 ### CentOS
-When not installing from a 128T ISO, which includes a version of the CentOS operating system, the 128T routing software requires, at a minimum, an installation of CentOS 7.5.
-We recommend installing the minimal package that CentOS offers, as the 128T installer will fetch and install any additional dependencies during the installation process.
+When installing from a 128T ISO, CentOS 7.5 is included and automatically installed.
+Other (manual) installations require that CentOS 7.5 be installed.
+We recommend installing the minimal CentOS package, as the 128T installer will fetch and install any additional dependencies during the installation process.

 ## BIOS Recommendations
-In order to configure standard, off-the-shelf hardware to perform in line with traditional routing hardware, we recommend that you configure several BIOS settings to increase performance and resiliency.
+In order to configure standard, off-the-shelf hardware to perform in line with traditional routing hardware, we recommend that you configure the following BIOS settings to increase performance and resiliency.

 ### Enable Automatic Restart
 In the event of power disruption, the Automatic Restart setting in your system's BIOS can automatically restart your system once power is restored.
 As BIOS settings may vary between hardware vendors, consult your hardware platform's operating guides for specific instructions, or look on [Interchange](https://community.128technology.com/) for commonly deployed 128T hardware platforms.
 Below are representative steps for common BIOS parameters: